andreicap/Distributed-Applications-Programming/Lab1/README.md

 millions of users.
 The event loop does the hard work and the application dealing with client requests doesn’t have to.

 *But you should keep in mind the callbacks.
-Always.*@tut
+Always.